Updated on January 29, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 Though neuropathy can be characterized by numbness or weakness in the hands or feet, it’s more often described as burning or stabbing pain.
 There are several potential underlying causes, and a physician will work with their patient to help find it.
 Common culprits include:

-Cannabis is becoming an accepted treatment for chronic pain, particularly as an alternative to prescription opioids.
+Marijuana is becoming an accepted treatment for chronic pain, particularly as an alternative to prescription opioids.
 Not only is it relatively safe, but it’s useful for all types of pain, including nerve pain.

 With the recent discovery of the endocannabinoid system (ECS), medical professionals are finding marijuana has many medicinal applications.
 This system acts as a bridge between the mind and body thanks to receptors located in every major bodily system, including the nervous system.